You've successfully subscribed to Harvard International Review

 All submissions must adhere to the following requirements, as outlined in the Submission Guide below.

-Length: Articles should be at least 800 words but not exceed 1,200 words (not counting diagrams, tables of data, or authorship declaration)
+Length: Articles should be at least 800 words but not exceed 1,200 words (not counting diagrams, tables of data, or authorship declaration).

 Excellent contest submissions will aim to present a topic holistically from a balanced perspective.
 Evidence and nuance are critical.
 Submissions should be well-researched, well-informed, and formal in style and prose.

 The HIR does not accept op-eds, otherwise known as editorials or opinion pieces for its competition.
-Articles are expected to have a thesis but should not have agenda.
+Articles are expected to have a thesis but should not have an agenda.
 Submissions should also not be merely a collection of facts.

 As a journalist organization, we ask that submissions follow AP Style's newest edition.
 We also ask that submissions are culturally sensitive, fact-checked, and respectful.